-National extensions for the protection of fisheries have been encouraged by Ministers of fishery of European Union member States40 and by the European Union since 198841 in particular more recently (in 2003) by the European Commission42.
-The Commission also appealed to the Mediterranean member states to act through the FAO General Fisheries Commission in the Mediterranean and to reinforce its role43.
+National extensions for the protection of fisheries have been encouraged by Fisheries Ministers of European Union member States40 and by the European Union since 198841, and in particular more recently (2003) by the European Commission42.
+The Commission also appealed to the Mediterranean member States to act through the FAO General Fisheries Commission in the Mediterranean, and to reinforce its role43.

-While it is important for all coastal States of the Mediterranean to join in discussing fishing issues, they must also consider other uses of the Mediterranean and seek to agree to a more unified, if not collective, approach for the conservation and sustainable use of the Mediterranean.
+While it is important for all coastal States of the Mediterranean to join in discussing fishing issues, they must also consider other uses of the Mediterranean, and seek to agree to a more unified, if not collective, approach for the conservation and sustainable use of the Mediterranean.

-The IUCN Mediterranean Marine Law Specialist Group 44 held a workshop in Malaga in May 2004 exploring means to improve governance for marine biodiversity conservation in the Mediterranean Beyond Territorial Sea.
-After long discussions, the group made important recommendations 45.
-It was in particular advised to create a structure of informal nature able to act as a forum for addressing and preventing conflicts (assistance, determination of facts, mediation), and to develop compromise solutions.
-Such recommendation was reiterated in the "Rendez-vous méditerranéen" of 17 May 2004.
+The IUCN Mediterranean Marine Law Specialist Group44 held a workshop in Malaga in May 2004, exploring means to improve governance for marine biodiversity conservation in the Mediterranean Beyond Territorial Sea.
+After long discussions, the group made important recommendations45.
+It was in particular advised to create a structure of an informal nature, able to act as a forum for addressing and preventing conflicts (assistance, determination of facts, mediation), and to develop compromise solutions.
+Such a recommendation was reiterated in the "Rendez-vous méditerranéen" of 17 May 2004.
 46